 This handy light weighs in at a scant 50 grams—about the weight of a golf ball.
 Throw in a wide, comfy headband and low-profile design, and you’ll wonder if the thing could light up a drawer.
 But light up it does, and then some, with an impressive 200 lumens and a rechargeable battery.
 Available online; $30.

 Princeton Tec Snap Solo

 This ultra-lightweight lantern collapses flat when not in use, and needs no extra batteries—just set the thing outside during the day for a full recharge.
-Two attachment loops allow for easy suspension from trees and tents, and when inflated it sets nicely on a table or rock. $30.
+Two attachment loops allow for easy suspension from trees and tents, and when inflated it sets nicely on a table or rock.
+Available online; $30.

 Pipestone – Options abound at Pipestone.
 Load up the bike (motorized or pedal), climbing gear, or simply hiking boots or running shoes.
 Head west for an hour and enjoy Montana’s drier climes with plenty of space to spread out, and top-notch trails to boot.

 Revenue Flats – For climbing bums wanting an early-season weekend on the rock, check out the BLM land west of Norris.